Health Officials Warn Of Potential Coronavirus Exposure At Colusa Casino

 COLUSA (CBS13) – Health officials issued a notice on Friday warning of potential exposure to the coronavirus at the Colusa Casino Resort.

-County officials said any person who visited the casino, which is located at 3770 State Highway 45, on June 3 between 2 p.m. and 4:45 p.m. may have been exposed to COVID-19.
+County officials said any person who visited the casino, which is located at 3770 State Highway 45, on June 1 between 2 p.m. and 4:45 p.m. may have been exposed to COVID-19.
+Casino management told CBS13 that two people who were in the casino at that time tested positive for coronavirus.

+The casino held an official reopening on June 3 but said guests were able to visit on June 1-2 via invitation only.

 Health officials urge anyone who visited the casino at that time to monitor themselves for COVID-19 symptoms, including fever, cough, shortness of breath, chills, loss of smell or taste, nausea, vomiting, diarrhea, muscle aches or sore throat.